 In first grade students begin learning about basic nutrition and how to grow plants in a cup or small planter.
-In this lesson, the students will take it a step further and students will learn how to create a community garden and share the food.
+In this lesson, the students will take it a step further and students learn how to create a community garden and share the food.
 The students will use brainstorming apps to plan the garden and create a poster to advertise the garden.

 Creating the actual garden is not necessary, but if the community and school had a community garden the students can help with the planning, planting and advertising.